 If you are looking for a modern hotel with staff that can assist in dealing with all things Cuba, Hotel Saratoga is the optimal choice.
 If I’m ever in Havana again, this will be where I stay.

 A traveler from Cardiff, Wales wasn’t happy in September 2016…

 Don’t stay in this hotel!
 The paid full rack rate for 2 suites for 2 nights Sept 25/26 No air con, complained several times, nothing was done.
 I tried to complain to managers, but all seemed to be conveniently unavailable for 2 days!!
 I get it’s Cuba, but no air-con or fan in 35-degree heat on the 1st floor..

 A guest from Athens weighed in, not a big fan.

-Even if the location is the best, in my opinion, in the city of Havana (walking distance from old Havana, Mallecon and all the sights of interest) and the colonial atmosphere is really great, we were very disappointed by some aspects and most of them by the cleanliness.
-The floor was full of hair (from the previous guests) and even if we mentioned it to the reception, after we returned, still the room was not so clean!
+Even if the location is the best, in my opinion, in the city of Havana (walking distance from old Havana, Malecon and all the sights of interest) and the colonial atmosphere is really great, we were very disappointed by some aspects and most of them by the cleanliness.
+The floor was full of hair (from the previous guests) and even if we mentioned it to the reception after we returned, still the room was not so clean!